Stanley Kalms, Baron Kalms

-Harold Stanley Kalms, Baron Kalms (born 21 November 1931) is the life president and former chairman of Currys plc (formerly DSG International plc, Dixons Group, Dixons Carphone).
-Currys plc owns Currys, as well as the now phased-out brands "PC World", "Team Knowhow" (in-house services) and various international electronics retailers.
-Dixons Retail merged with Carphone Warehouse in October 2014 to become Dixons Carphone (later Currys plc).
-He spent his entire career from 1948 working for Dixons, which was founded by his father Charles Kalms in 1937.
+Harold Stanley Kalms, Baron Kalms (21 November 1931 – 30 March 2025) was a British businessman who was the life president and chairman of Currys plc.
+In 1948 he joined Dixons, which was founded by his father Charles Kalms in 1937.
+He spent his whole career with the company, through its various mergers and acquisitions into Currys.

-He was Chairman of Volvere plc, a British turnaround group, from 2002 – 2011.
+Kalms was chairman of Volvere plc, a British turnaround group, from 2002 to 2011.

 Background

 Stanley Kalms was educated at Christ's College, Finchley.
 He married Pamela Jimack in 1954.
-They have three sons (Richard, Stephen and Paul) and eight grandchildren.
+They had three sons (Richard, Stephen and Paul) and eight grandchildren.
+Kalms died on 30 March 2025, at the age of 93.

 Career

 Kalms joined Dixons in 1948 at the age of 16 and over the years grew the company from a one-store family business into Europe's leading specialist electrical retailer.
 Kalms was appointed Chairman of the Dixons Group plc in 1971.
 He was also a Governor of Dixons City Academy in Bradford, West Yorkshire (where an art theatre complex is named in his honour), a Director of Business for Sterling, and a Director of the National Institute of Economic and Social Research.